sa-ivannikov/content-borrower/readme.md

 # Content borrower app
-Configure donors (groups to borrow posts), recipients (ggroups to post content to).
+Configure donors (groups to borrow posts), recipients (groups to post content to).
 App takes posts from yesterday daily, stores them to DB, and reposts best selection to recipient with configured schedule.

 ## Used technologies